ibm-cloud-docs/vmwaresolutions/sddc/sd_addingviewingclusters.md

 1. The deployment of the cluster starts automatically and the status of the cluster is changed to **Initializing**.
 You can check the status of the deployment by viewing the deployment history on the instance summary page.
 2. When the cluster is ready to use, its status changes to **Ready to Use**.
 The newly added cluster is enabled with vSphere High Availability (HA) and vSphere Distributed Resource Scheduler (DRS).

-**Important:** You can't change the cluster name.
+You can't change the cluster name.
 Changing the cluster name might cause the add or remove ESXi servers operations in the cluster to fail.
+{:important}

 ## Procedure to view clusters in Cloud Foundation instances